 As Table 1 indicates, the overall mean and standard deviation of the participants' OPT scores were 37.45 and 12.51, respectively.
-From these initial participants, 74 students whose scores
+From these initial participants, 74 students whose scores were between 25 and 49 were chosen.
+The descriptive statistics for the participants' writing accuracy and complexity scores in the EG1 are presented in Table 2.

-Table 2 The Results of the Participants' Pre-test and Post-test Scores in the EG1
+Table 2: The Results of the Participants' Pre-test and Post-test Scores in the EG1